Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 When you have finished filling in the fields, click the **Save** button.

 ## Identifications Providers
-In this section you can consult and create any provider you wish to send your identifications to production.
-To make queries easier, there is a panel of filters at the top.
+In this section you can consult and create any supplier you wish to send your identifications to production.
+To facilitate the queries, there is a filter panel at the top.

 ![Identification Providers](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Identification%20Provider.PNG)